Political positions of Ted Kennedy: Afghanistan

+Kennedy was opposed to US involvement in Afghanistan following its invasion by the Soviet Union in 1975.
+He used it as a campaign platform during his campaign for the Democratic presidential nomination in 1980, mocking his incumbent opponent Jimmy Carter, who called the invasion the "biggest threat to world peace since World War II".

-Kennedy was a supporter of the War in Afghanistan and the overthrow of the Taliban government in Afghanistan in reaction to the September 11 attacks.
+Kennedy was a supporter of the war in Afghanistan and the overthrow of the Taliban government in Afghanistan in reaction to the September 11 attacks.

 Iraq

 Kennedy opposed the American-led 2003 invasion and subsequent occupation of Iraq.
-The AUMF against Iraq, which would authorize a military invasion and sustained occupation in Iraq was voted for in 2002.
-Kennedy was intensely opposed to the bill, as it would hand over complete military control and maneuverability to the President.
+Kennedy was intensely opposed to the Iraq resolution, the bill voted on in 2002 to authorize invasion and occupation, as it would hand over complete military control and maneuverability to the President.
 Such precedent would not only allow tyrannical military policy, but an undermining of the Democrats.
-He had also been a harsh critic of the way the invasion of Iraq was planned and conducted by the Bush administration.
-Kennedy also had said that the best vote he had ever cast in the Senate was his vote against giving President Bush the authority to use force against Iraq.
+He was also been a harsh critic of the way the invasion of Iraq was planned and conducted by the Bush administration.
+Kennedy would later say that the best vote he ever cast in the Senate was his vote against giving President Bush the authority to use force against Iraq.

 There is clearly a threat from Iraq.
 And there is clearly a danger.
 But the administration has not made a convincing case that we face such an imminent threat to our national security that a unilateral pre-emptive American strike and an immediate war are necessary.
 Nor has the administration laid out the cost in blood and treasure of this operation. ...
 With all the talk of war, the administration has not explicitly acknowledged, let alone explained to the American people, the immense postwar commitment that will be required to create a stable Iraq.

 — Ted Kennedy, Senate Debate on use of force in Iraq, 2002.

 As the Iraqi insurgency grew in subsequent years, Kennedy pronounced that the conflict was "Bush's Vietnam."
-In response to the killing of Massachusetts service personnel by roadside bombs, Kennedy became vocal about Humvee vulnerability, and co-sponsored enacted 2005 legislation that sped up production and Army procurement of up-armored Humvees.
+In response to the killing of Massachusetts service personnel by roadside bombs, Kennedy became vocal about Humvee vulnerability, and co-sponsored 2005 legislation that sped up production and Army procurement of up-armored Humvees.

 In early 2007, preceding Bush's announcement that he would initiate a troop surge in Iraq, Kennedy made a speech at the National Press Club opposing it.
 Kennedy was the first Senator in the 110th Congress to propose legislation opposing the troop surge.